-- If applicable, whether evidence that the product/intervention does not require regulation by a Regulated Agency is provided and reasonable. - To what extent the overall regulatory strategy and product development plan will support the planned product indication or product label change.
+- If applicable, whether evidence that the product/intervention does not require regulation by a Regulated Agency is provided and reasonable. - How the overall regulatory strategy and product development plan that will support the planned product indication or product label change.

-- As appropriate, whether the proposal/application includes evidence that the investigational product regulatory exemption (e.g., IND/IDE) has been submitted or authorized without clinical hold status. - For investigator-sponsored investigational product regulatory exemptions (e.g., IND, IDE), whether there is evidence of appropriate institutional support. - Whether plans to comply with current GLP, GMP, and GCP guidelines are appropriate. - Whether a member of the study team is the regulatory sponsor and holds the investigational product regulatory exemption (e.g., IND/IDE) for the proposed indication.
+- As appropriate, whether the proposal/application includes evidence that the investigational product regulatory exemption (e.g., IND/IDE) has been submitted or authorized without clinical hold status. - For investigator-sponsored investigational product regulatory exemptions (e.g., IND, IDE), whether there is evidence of appropriate institutional support. - Whether plans to comply with current GLP, GMP, and GCP guidelines are appropriate. - Whether a member of the study team is the regulatory sponsor and holds the investigational product regulatory exemption (e.g., IND/IDE) for the proposed indication. - Whether the identified next level of development and/or commercialization is realistic. - Whether the funding strategy described to bring the intervention to the next level of development (e.g., specific industry partners, specific funding opportunities to be applied for) is reasonable and achievable. - For knowledge products, whether the proposed collaborations and other resources are achievable to provide continuity of development. - Whether the schedule and milestones for bringing the intervention to the next level of development (next-phase clinical trials, transition to industry, delivery to the market, incorporation into clinical practice, and/or approval by a Regulatory Agency) are achievable. - Whether the potential risk analysis for cost, schedule, manufacturability, and sustainability is realistic and reasonable. - How well the proposal/application identifies intellectual property ownership, demonstrates the appropriate access to all intellectual property rights necessary for development and commercialization. - If applicable, how well the proposal/application describes an appropriate intellectual and material property plan among participating organizations. - If applicable, how well the proposal/application addresses any impact of intellectual property issues on product development and the government's ability to access such products or technologies in the future.

-• Intervention (for applications that include a clinical trial)

-- o If applicable, whether there is evidence indicating availability of the intervention from its source for the duration of the proposed trial. - o To what degree the intervention addresses the clinical need described. - Whether measures are described to ensure the consistency of dosing (e.g., active ingredients for nutritional supplements, rehabilitation interventions).